-In this section we will examine the role that Mt.
-San Antonio College currently plays in the broader community it inhabits as well as the policies, institutions and practices that other schools have put in place to foster more robust and sustained relations with their communities.
-The aim of this comparative case studies analysis will be to determine if there are lessons that Mt.
-San Antonio College can learn from the practices and institutions put in place at other schools that will enable it to deepen and enhance its own efforts to engage with, to serve, and to work in partnership with the broader community it is part of in the areas of climate change and sustainability.
-We believe that it is vital that the college enhance its efforts in these areas, not only to prepare ourselves and our communities to manage those effects of climate change that cannot be avoided and to avoid those effects that cannot be managed, but also to prepare for the considerable opportunities and benefits that the transition to sustainable societies and economies around the world promises.
+This section examines the role that Mt.
+SAC currently plays in the broader community it inhabits as well as the policies, institutions and practices that other schools have put in place to foster more robust and sustained relations with their communities.
+The aim of this comparative case study analysis will be to determine if there are lessons that Mt.
+SAC can learn from the practices and institutions put in place at other schools that will enable it to deepen and enhance its own efforts to engage with, to serve, and to work in partnership with the broader community it is part of in the areas of climate change and sustainability.
+It is vital that the College enhance its efforts in these areas, not only to prepare itself and the communities it serves to manage those effects of climate change that cannot be avoided and to avoid those effects that cannot be managed, but also to prepare for the considerable opportunities and benefits that the transition to sustainable societies and economies around the world promises.